ChrisPritchard/GrislyGrotto/docs/lambda-setup.md

 Next steps:

-- a means to upload and download data to the efs store (second lambda maybe? or swap in code)
+- [x] a means to upload and download data to the efs store (second lambda maybe? or swap in code)
-- rights to access s3
+- [x] rights to access s3
-- gg modified to not use creds for s3, and just to access using its iam permissions
+- [x] gg modified to not use creds for s3, and just to access using its iam permissions
   - this is not a gg thing in theory as the s3 session object is instantiated without config
   - it currently reads from env vars, but in the target env might 'just work'.
-- current flags replaced with or augmented with env vars
+- [x] current flags replaced with or augmented with env vars
   - done
 - export all aws config as cloudformation scripts
   - or terraform

 Final issues:

-- glibc on the lambda
+- [x] glibc on the lambda
+  - replaced with non-cgo sqlite handler
+- [x] fix for malformed images
+  - needed to base64 lambda response
+- [ ] non-random secret - in lambda this will be screwed everytime
-- timezone setting
+- [ ] timezone fixing
+- [ ] writable database?
+- [ ] better logging
+- [ ] update about page
+- [ ] update readmes